dacadeorg/tutorials/ICP/typescript-ai-dapp-tutorial/content/typescript-ai-dapp-tutorial.md

 The most important files and directories are:

-- **`credential.js`**: Contains the OpenAI API key and assistant ID.
+- **`credential.js`**: Contains the assistant ID.
 We have created this file in the previous chapter.
 - **`deploy-local-ledger.sh`**: A shell script for deploying the canisters to the local network.
 - **`dfx.json`**: The configuration file for DFX.
 It contains the configuration for the canisters and the local network.
 - **`dfinity_js_backend`**: The directory containing the source code of the backend canister.